alrekr/uav_locator/README.md

 # uav_locator
 For locating a UAV.
-The assumed setup is a camera placed on the ground, looking up in the sky.
-The program will identify the UAV based on a sample image.

-## Prerequisites
-The code is dependant on OpenCV.
-Built and tested with CMake/GCC using Atom on Ubuntu 14.04.

-## Technical
-Tested to perform at at least 30 FPS.

 ## Usage

-1. Place [uav_locator.hpp] and [uav_locator.cpp] in the same folder.
-Place a sample image in the same folder, name it [sample.png].
-This sample image *must* be a black profile image of the UAV to identify with a white background, as it is to be used for identifying a UAV.
+1. Place uav_locator.hpp and uav_locator.cpp in the same folder.
+Place a sample image in the same folder, name it sample.png.
+This sample image *must* be a black profile image of the UAV to identify with a white background.

-2. Include [uav_locator.hpp] in main project.
+2. Include uav_locator.hpp in main project.

-3. Run function 'init_uav_locator()' *before* doing anything else regarding 'uav_locator()'!
-The program *will* fail silently/with exit code -1 if you neglect to run 'init_uav_locator()'!
+3. Run function init_uav_locator() *before* doing anything else regarding uav_locator!
+The program *will* fail silently/with exit code -1!

-4. Call 'uav_locator()' with a Mat image as argument.
-The function will return an object of type cv::Point3d containing contour mass center x and y coordinates and angle in radians (-pi to pi).
+4. Call uav_locator() with a Mat image as argument.
+The function will return a custom struct, p3d, containing contour mass center x and y coordinates, angle in radians (-pi to pi), and (if implemented by the user) the approximate size.
     Repeat "ad nauseam".